ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contracts-and-Transactions.rst

 Transactions can be fired from both types of accounts, though contracts only fire transactions in response to other transactions that they have received.
-Therefore, all action on the ethereum block chain is set in motion by transactions fired from externally-controlled accounts.
+Therefore, all action on the Ethereum block chain is set in motion by transactions fired from externally-controlled accounts.

 The simplest transactions are ether transfer transactions.
 But before we